cotequeiroz/afalg_engine/README.md

 Obtaining Information about the Engine
 --------------------------------------

-You will need to have the `crypto_user` kernel module to see the driver and acceleration information.
+You will need to have the `crypto_user` kernel module to see driver information.

 To see a list of algorithms supported by engine, and some diagnostic info, such as the kernel driver being used and whether or not it is